-The following table describes our cash and cash equivalents and capitalization as of September 30, 2012, on an actual, pro forma and as-adjusted basis to give effect to the Separation, the Residential Asset Management Agreement and our contemplated investment in the voting common stock of NewSource.
+The following table describes our cash and cash equivalents and capitalization as of June 30, 2012, on an actual, pro forma and as-adjusted basis to give effect to the Separation, the Residential Asset Management Agreement and our contemplated investment in the voting common stock of NewSource.
 The information presented below should be read in conjunction with "Management's Discussion and Analysis of Financial Condition and Results of Operations," "Business" and our "Financial Statements" and the related notes included elsewhere in this information statement.

+As of June 30, 2012

-Actual In As of Septem Pro Forma npact Of The eparation(1) 1 2012 Pro Forma Impact Of The Residential Asset Management Agreement(2) Pro Forma As Adjusted(3) Cash \$ 380,999 \$ 5,000,000 \$ 5,500,000 \$ 105,000,000 Shareholder's equity - Common stock (\$0.01 par value) 1,000 23,363 23,363 23,363 Additional paid-in capital 499,000 4,976,637 5,476,637 104,976,637 Total shareholder's equity 500,000 5,000,000 5,500,000 105,000,000 Total capitalization \$ 500,000 \$ 5,000,000 \$ 5,500,000 \$ 105,000,000
+Actual Pro Forma Impact Of The Separation(1) Pro Forma Impact Of The Residential Asset Management Agreement(2) Pro Forma As Adjusted(3)

+Cash \$ 500,000 \$ \$ \$

+Shareholder's equity

+Common stock (\$0.01 par value) 1,000

+Additional paid-in capital 499,000

+Total shareholder's equity 500,000

+Total capitalization \$ 500,000 \$ \$ \$

-(1) As of November 15, 2012, there was a total of \$500,000 funded by Altisource.
-Prior to the Separation, Altisource intends to contribute an additional \$4.5 million in cash to AAMC to provide what Altisource management believes to be sufficient operating capital for AAMC to operate separately for at least 12 months and for a contemplated investment in the voting common stock of NewSource described in more detail in footnote (3) below.
+(1) Prior to the Separation, Altisource intends to contribute an additional \$4.5 million in cash to AAMC to provide what Altisource management believes to be sufficient operating capital for AAMC to operate separately for at least 12 months and for a contemplated investment in the voting common stock of NewSource described in more detail in footnote (3) below.

-Based on the number of Altisource shares outstanding on September 30, 2012, approximately 2,336,300 shares of AAMC common stock will be issued to shareholders of Altisource on the Separation Date.
+Based on the number of Altisource shares outstanding on June 30, 2012, approximately 2,331,900 shares of AAMC common stock will be issued to shareholders of Altisource on the Separation Date.
 The actual number of shares of AAMC common stock to be issued will be determined as of the Record Date.

-- (2) Upon the effectiveness of the Residential Asset Management Agreement at the Separation Date, we believe we will be required to consolidate the financial results of Residential.
-We evaluated the terms of the Residential Asset Management Agreement under the requirements of FASB ASC 810, Consolidation, and concluded that Residential is a variable interest entity and we will be required to consolidate as we are the primary beneficiary. - (3) Prior to the Separation, Altisource will contribute the limited partner interests in the Altisource Residential, L.P. to Residential, formed July 19, 2012.
-On October 1, 2012, Altisource Residential GP Member, LLC assigned the ownership of Altisource Residential GP, LLC, the general partner of Altisource Residential, L.P., to Residential.
-Altisource Residential GP, LLC has assets of \$1, no liabilities and no operations.
-As of September 30, 2012, Altisource Residential, L.P. was capitalized with a \$500,000 cash contribution.
-The financial statements of Altisource Residential L.P. are included elsewhere in this information statement.
-Residential's financial position at the Separation Date will also include an additional cash contribution of \$99.5 million to provide what Altisource management believes to be sufficient capital for Residential to begin to execute on their strategy and operate separately.
+- (2) Upon effectiveness of the Residential Asset Management Agreement at the Separation Date, we may be required to consolidate the financial results of Residential.
+We are currently evaluating the terms of the Residential Asset Management Agreement for the appropriate accounting and reporting treatment under U.S. generally accepted accounting principles ("GAAP"). - (3) Prior to the Separation, Altisource will contribute the limited partner interests in the Altisource Residential, L.P. to Residential, formed July 19, 2012.
+Simultaneously with the Separation, Residential will acquire all of the outstanding equity interests in Altisource Residential GP, LLC, the general partner of Altisource Residential, L.P., for nominal consideration.
+As of June 30, 2012, Residential was capitalized with a \$500,000 cash contribution.
+The financial statements of Residential are included elsewhere in this information statement.
+Residential's financial position at the Separation Date will also include an additional cash contribution of \$99.5 million to provide what Altisource management believes to be sufficient operating capital for Residential to operate separately for at least 12 months.

 Immediately following the Separation, we intend to invest in the voting common stock of NewSource.
 Residential intends to simultaneously invest in the non-voting preferred stock of NewSource.
 Residential and AAMC will be the only owners of NewSource.
 NewSource will retain Altisource under a long-term Title Insurance Services Agreement to provide a wide range of technical underwriting services that will allow NewSource to evaluate title risk in a timely and cost effective manner.
-As we will be the holder of the voting
+As we will be the holder of the voting common stock of NewSource upon effectiveness of the Shareholders' Agreement, we may be required to consolidate the financial results of NewSource.